iWinger/machineLearning/README.md

 # machineLearning
-one-shot ML algorithm in predicting house prices based on historical data
+one-shot ML algorithm in predicting house prices based on historical data in C Language, autograder is in python language